FREE SHIPPING ON EVERY ORDER

 A glider or platform rocker is a type of rocking chair that moves like a swing seat, where the entire frame consists of a seat attached to the base utilizing a double-rocker four-bar linkage.
 The non-parallel suspension arms of the tie cause the chair to simulate a rocking-chair motion as it swings back and forth.

 On the other hand, porch swings are swinging wooden bench-like seats intended for adults.
 Its suspension chains are mounted to the porch ceiling, and the seat is typically large enough to seat about three people, with an armrest at opposite ends.

 They are an alternative to using rocking chairs or gliders outdoors.
 Both definitions are from Wikipedia.
-To simplify the difference between the two, a glider cradles you on the ground while the other does it while suspended on air.
+To simplify the difference between the two, an outdoor glider cradles you on the ground while the other does it while suspended in the air.
 Which one do you prefer?

 Unlike a wooden or metal chair swing wherein you have to leave space behind, and in front of it, a glider has fixed dimensions for its movement.
 It's predetermined how much space you need to accommodate it.
 Furthermore, you don't need to find a place to hang it.

 Unlike rocking chairs, when you sit on a porch glider, its base stays in place.
 Rocking chairs tend to move around the place a lot, and the rocking motion tends to scrape floors.
 This is especially obvious on tiled or hardwood floors.